spaciousejar/learn-git-with-me/README.md

-Learn Git with me is a free and open-source platform to learn Git and GitHub.
-It is designed to be simple and easy to understand for beginners.
+Learn Git with Me is a free, open-source platform for learning Git and GitHub.
+It is designed for beginners to be simple and easy to understand.